 Licensing Application Procedures

-Completion of pre-licensing training is required before taking the required exams.
+Applicants must complete prelicensing training before taking the required exams.
 Applicants

 for life, health, property, casualty, and personal lines insurance must complete: